Kent State Golden Flashes: Women's gymnastics

 First developed in 1959, the Kent State women's gymnastics team was the first women's gymnastics team at the collegiate level.
 They began intercollegiate competition in 1964 and Mid-American Conference competition in 1981 and have enjoyed consistent success throughout their existence, which includes 11 Mid-American Conference meet championships and 14 regular-season titles.
 Home meets are held in the MAC Center and the team practices in the MAC Gymnastics Center, an annex on the north side of the building which opened in 1979.
 The current coach is Brice Biggin, a Kent State alum of the men's gymnastics team who has been coach since 1992.
 Through the 2013 regular season, he has a record of 342-209 at Kent State.
+Assistant coaches are Craig Ballard and Josie Angeny.